Michaeltlee/code-test/README.md

 - Instructions on how to compile assets (if any)
 - Anything else you think is worth mentioning to run the application

-Email us for any questions regarding this coding excerise at oiwomark@furthered.com.
+Email us for any questions regarding this coding exercise at oiwomark@furthered.com.

 ![Good Luck](http://www.reactiongifs.us/wp-content/uploads/2014/01/good_luck_morgan_freeman.gif)